AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 ~~~~~~~~~~~

 .. admonition:: Prerequisites

-   To install rsync on windos please refer to :doc:`this guide<../tut/rsynconwindows>`
+   To install rsync on windos please refer to :doc:`this guide </scicomp/rsynconwindows>`

 Rsync is similar to sftp, but is smarter at restarting files.
 Use rsync
 for large file transfers.  ``rsync`` actually uses the ssh protocol so